Explore the suite.

 Get measurable results with software and services that take the complexity out of healthcare from online appointment and registration to billing and reputation management.

-Each year Medical Assistants Recognition Week is celebrated during the third full week of October – this year the week is Oct.
-17-21.
-In honor of this, we wanted to highlight the critical role medical assistants play in the urgent care industry by supporting doctors and nurses to help speed patient throughput.
+Each year Medical Assistants Recognition Week is celebrated during the third full week of October.
+In honor of this, we wanted to recognize the critical role medical assistants play in the urgent care industry.
+They are often the key to help speed patient throughput as they support doctors and nurses.

 Since labor is the single largest expense in urgent care operations, many urgent care centers have found that medical assistants deliver positive patient outcomes more cost-effectively than registered nurses and technicians.
 In many states, well-trained and supervised medical assistants can perform most clinical support tasks in urgent care.